Tech Bros Bought Sex Trafficking Victims Using Amazon and Microsoft Work Emails - Slashdot

 The point is that gigantic chasm called lack of compassion.
 I can understand "starving for physical contact", I was young once upon a time.
 But several times I made the thought experiment and concluded I cannot

 Sex trafficking is a supply and demand problem.
-(Score:4, Insightful)
+(Score:5, Insightful)

 It's not that there aren't people who want to work in the sex industry - there absolutely are.
 However, as studies repeatedly bear out, the number who want to is far below the demand; most people who work in the sex industry don't want to be there, and abusive trafficking is an inevitable consequence of this situation.